-The existing LP gas fueled emergency generator and associated transfer and distribution equipment will be replaced.
+The existing liquid petroleum (LP) gas fueled emergency generator and associated transfer and distribution equipment will be replaced.
 The new emergency generator power system will include multiple gas fired exterior generators in sound attenuating housings and three automatic transfer switches.
 All new life safety and standby loads will be connected to the new emergency power distribution system and will have dedicated automatic transfer switches.
 Connection of new mechanical equipment to prevent freezing will be connected to the new optional standby automatic transfer switch and panels.
-This item will be furthered reviewed with Howard County Public School System at the conclusion of this design phase.